fimbulwint/carAds/README.md

            "firstReg": "2018-09-12"
          }
     ```
-    where *mileage* and *firstReg* are only required if the advert is for a new car.
+    where *mileage* and *firstReg* are only required if the advert is for a used car.
 All fields are validated.
  * The ads can be updated using the POST endpoint.
 I didn't have time to add a PATCH operation for updates.
  * When retrieving the list of all ads, it is possible to send a query parameter `sort=<sortField>` to return the ads in ascending order by the specified field.
 All common
  fields can be used, but not *mileage* and *firstReg* since new car ads do not have them.
 If the field is unknown or the param is not passed in the call, then the sorting
  defaults to use *id*
  * I added the CORS filter, but that triggered a strange reflection runtime exception that I didn't have the time to fix, so I ended up removing it.
- * The backend service uses a DynamoDB table called *CarAds* with a numeric primary key called *id*.
+ * The backend service uses a DynamoDB table named *CarAds* with a numeric primary key named *id*.
 The application will create the table dynamically if it doesn't exist.

 ### Tests